MANUAL LYMPH DRAINAGE

 - Malignant tumors

-Prior to treatment, we will discuss your medical history, and in the interest of safety, we will not perform MLD in the presence of any of the above conditions.
+Prior to treatment, your lymphatic massage therapist will discuss your medical history, and in the interest of safety, we will not perform MLD in the presence of any of the above conditions.
 In addition, we are not certified to treat clients with lymphedema.
 Please consult a medical professional for proper referral and treatment.

 We may limit your MLD treatment in the event of some other conditions.
 For example, no abdominal pressure will be applied to pregnant women, but they may receive MLD treatment to relieve edema in the legs.